 The Way Things Work: A lesson in Agincourtiana

-My grandmother Clara lived through the Great Depression; my father Roy came to maturity within it.
-That may be the reason that I have only an intellectual appreciation for its miseries: Clara endured it (and what I’ve learned was a miserable marriage), preferring to put it in the past, while Roy did all in his power to spare me his experience.
-Trying not to speak for my generation, I will say this: as a young man graduating from high school and preparing to depart for college, the future looked particularly hopeful.
-I stood on a platform that would gradually rise and take all of us with it.
+My grandmother Clara lived through the Great Depression; my father Roy was shaped by it.
+That may be the reason I have only an intellectual grasp on its miseries: Clara endured it (and what I’ve learned was a miserable marriage), preferring to put it in the past, while Roy did all in his power to spare me his experience.
+Trying not to speak for my generation, I will say this: as a young man graduating from high school and preparing to depart for college, my horizon offered nothing but hope.
+I stood on a platform that would gradually rise and take us with it — all of us.
 Progress seemed the order of the day, and I could only imagine a world’s ever-improving the condition.
-Leaving aside that panglossian view—shit, I was seventeen or eighteen and it was long before I’d learned of Candide and Dr Pangloss—I want to understand the Great Depression as a shared experience in Agincourt and its hinterlands.
+Leaving aside that panglossian view—shit, I was seventeen or eighteen and it was long before I’d learned of Candide and Dr Pangloss — I want to understand the Great Depression as a shared experience in Agincourt and its hinterlands.

 Enjoying a new monograph on the careers of 19th century British architects Sharpe, Paley & Austin (whose names I barely knew) I learned of a modest church of their design more powerful that many larger and superficially more sophisticated churches of those years: the Mission Church at #3, The Lane, Sunderland, Morecambe, LA3 3HS.
 At first glance, it’s hard to connect a respected 19th century architect with such humility, particularly a firm held in very high regard by none other than Nikolaus Pevsner.
 Ask me about Sir Nikolaus some time.